 The Livestock Price Insurance – Hog was developed with the aim of enhancing Western Canadian hog producers’ ability to manage price volatility in the hog market.
 LPI offers a risk management alternative to futures and options, with a highly transparent, fixed cost to the producer.
 There is no minimum weight to insure; it is a tool available to both large and small producers.
 Participation is voluntary and flexible, allowing producers to tailor coverage to their own operations and risk preferences.

 Features of LPI-Hog Price Insurance

-Coverage shown on the premium tables reflects the insured prices offered.
-It is calculated based on market data on each given day.
+LPI insured indexes (coverage prices) are calculated based on market data on each given day.

 1. CME Lean Hog Futures

 The nearby futures contract for each policy length is used to calculate a forward U.S. price for hogs.